NeonCarbide/Valheim-NeonPack/README.md

 - [Nexus Update Check 0.9.2][nexus-update-check]
 - [Precise Rotation 1.0.1-hotfix][precise-rotation]

-I've included a template with an icon and an empty mod manifest.json in the [github for this modpack][github] to help add compatibility for NexusMods mods with r2modmanager
+I've included a template with an icon and an empty mod manifest.json in the [github for this modpack][github-extras] to help add compatibility for NexusMods mods with r2modmanager

 Simply add both files to the mod's .zip, then modify the manifest.json with the relevant mod's information